 On the other hand, the T-55 does has quite a history.
 The short version is that the T-55 was in battles all over the world since 1956 on to present day.

-If you’re reading this magazine, then the odds are you’ve seen the iconic T-55 getting blown up on the “you-name-that-documentary.”
+If you've read Military Vehicles Magazine, then the odds are you’ve seen the iconic T-55 getting blown up on the “you-name-that-documentary.”
 I didn’t just see these tanks in a documentary, I saw them in battle.
 I wasn’t impressed.

 When I served in the Army, I went to Desert Storm in 1991.
 The number of T-55As I saw with their turrets blown off along with the remains of their owners’ spread all over the battlefield was less than inspiring.
 Even the AM2 upgrades amounted to nothing more than lipstick on a pig against modern MBTs.